tbradbury/learning-site/md-posts/eks-basics.md

 - kubectl get pods - list pods
 - kubectl descride pods - describes pods
 - kubectl logs $POD_NAME - gets logs from names pod, if you had more then one node you would need to add node name as well.
-- kubectl exec -ti $POD_NAME bash -  exec soem cammand on pod here its bash
+- kubectl exec -ti $POD_NAME bash -  exec some cammand on pod here its bash

 **Kubernetes Services** an abstraction which defines a logical set of Pods and a policy by which to access them.
 Enables you to expose your app to the outside world.

 - kubectl get services - see list of services
 - kubectl expose deployment/<name-of-service> --type="NodePort" --port 8080 - created new service that exposes app to outside world